sneas/blog/content/blog/the-good-the-bad-and-the-ugly-code/index.md

 ---
 title: The good, the bad and the ugly code
 date: "2019-09-24T16:50:56+02:00"
-description: An easy way to tell the difference between good and bad code
+description: An easy way to see the difference between the bad and the ugly code
 ---

 | | Serves business needs | Does not serve business needs |